nunomaduro/phpinsights/README.md

 Are you aware of a PHPCS sniff that you would like to add to PHP Insights?
 You can add it in the following way:

-1. Identify the related metric, and it to the list of insights:
+1. Identify the related metric, and add it to the list of insights:

 ```php
 final class Classes implements HasInsights